 - Anytime your mind feels cluttered and your body feels tense

-I’d love to hear what you notice after trying it—feel free to leave a comment or reply with your experience.
+If you try this practice, I’d love to hear what you notice.
+You’re welcome to leave a comment or simply take that awareness with you into the rest of your day.

 💜